(This page revised May 12, 2015)

 Note that not all of the differences may be identifiable on any given pen; Parker phased some of the changes in rather than making a sudden 100% switch.
 The clip design of the Mark III is one example of this; there exist Mark III pens with the older design having a separate celluloid jewel.The “51” Special

 In 1950, Parker introduced a reduced-cost version of the “51”.
-This “51” Special looks outwardly very much like a standard “51”, but it has a stainless-steel nib (called Octanium, from the total number of eight metals used in its manufacture) and the hoop filler found in the “21” and the “51” Slender (illustrated above).
-The filler in the “51” Special, however, is larger than that in a Slender.
+This “51” Special looks outwardly very much like a standard “51”, but it has a stainless-steel nib (called Octanium, from the total number of eight metals used in its manufacture) and the hoop filler found in the “21” and the “51” Demi (illustrated above).
+The filler in the “51” Special, however, is larger than that in a Demi.
 Other cost-saving measures were a limited choice of colors (indicated in the table below), a bright-polished stainless-steel cap, and a black cap jewel.More on Clips

 When Parker introduced the “51” in the U.S.A. in 1941, the pen bore a “Split Arrow” clip.
 Because all Parker pens priced at $8.75 and higher were Blue Diamond models, it follows that the “51”, introduced at a price range beginning at $12.50, was also a Blue Diamond pen.
 All “Split Arrow” pens appear originally to have been Vacumatic fillers.
 (But the converse is not necessarily true, as we shall see later.)
 I have seen Blue Diamond clips with three different placements of the Blue Diamond itself: